 Ladybugs: Autism, Empathy and Processing Grief

 My son H has recently begun to process grief.
-It hit him hard at age 10 when his Behaviour Interventionist Roberta’s dog was sick and dying.
+It hit him hard at age 10 when his Tutor and Caregiver Roberta’s dog was sick and dying.
 It hit him all at once.
 He did not seem process it at two when his great-grandma died, or at 5 when our guinea pig died, or at 6 when his rabbit died, or at 8 when his other great-grandma died.
 He was somehow not visibly affected.
 He did not ask about it and he may have cried a few tears… but then it was basically never mentioned again.
 I realize, in retrospect, that there was likely much more going on that I did not at the time understand – but this post does not explore these complexities.
 Instead it tells a different story; the story of the grief and processing that was apparent much later.

 H was devastated by the news that Roberta’s dog, Boomer, was dying and generously gave the dog one of his own stuffies to comfort him.
 When I suggested that he might like the stuffed bear back after Boomer had passed away, he said no – it would be for Roberta to keep… so that she would have the teddy to cuddle if she was lonely when she no longer had her dog.